Good to Know

 Smoking in the congress area is not allowed.

 Most shops in Prague are open from 9 a.m. to 6 p.m., Monday till Saturday.
 Shops in the city centre are usually open from 9 a.m. to 8 p.m., Monday till Sunday.

 The Czech Republic is on Central European Time - Greenwich Mean Time (GMT) plus 1 hour.
 From April to October is summertime, i.e. GMT +2 hours.

 Service is usually included in the bill in bars and restaurants but tips are welcome.
 If you consider the service good enough to warrant a tip, we suggest about ten percent.

 Language of the ICPhS 2023

 The official language of the ICPhS 2023 is English.
 Translation services will not be provided.

-Even though at all the hotels, shops and restaurants in Prague are English spoken, we include a few basic Czech words and sentences that can be useful during your stay in Prague.
+Even though English is spoken at all the hotels, shops and restaurants in Prague, we include a few basic Czech words and sentences that can be useful during your stay in Prague.

 |How much is it?

 |Would you like to go for a beer?